clabordec/kevtech/windows_client_10/windows_10_pro_installation.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Install and set up Windows 10 Pro onto the VM
-- Create the `User` account without a password during the installation process
 - Enable the `Administrator` account
 - Set a seure password for the `Administrator` account
 - Delete the `User` account to avoid any user logging in with admin rights